 Assets may be recovered and recent changes invalidated if there is sufficient evidence to pursue litigation.
 Financial abusers may also be required to pay punitive damages to the victim in some cases.

-For any matters concerning elder financial abuse or estate litigation, speak to an experienced lawyer at Vest Estate Lawyers in Alberta for an initial consultation about your needs.
+For any matters concerning elder financial abuse or estate litigation, speak to an experienced lawyer at Vest Estate Lawyers about your needs.